 background of your engagement in the contemplative world and

-the science that led to 10 percent Happier.
+the science that led to 10% Happier.
 You visited my lab and you were kind of

 searching.
 What was up?

-Dan Harris: After I had a panic attack and went to a doctor who is
+Dan Harris: You know after I had a panic attack and went to a doctor who is

-you know more on mystery solved.
+you know moron, mystery solved.
 And he pointed out that if you do cocaine with

 some regularity you will boost the amount of adrenalin in your brain

 artificially and that will make you more likely to have a panic attack.
 So that